bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

     ussing the proper method for that (add-vertex()).
 I added some checks that return Exceptions is the vertex is not part of the Graph.
 2. Refactored variable names, now are a bit more rediable.

+add_vertex():

+general:

+1. Messing types, str with int.
+Fixing all that in a defesing programming manner.